For Service Providers

-If your information is out of date, please let us know by filling out this form and a 211 Manitoba staff person will send you a link to your organization’s record.
-We’ve created a worksheet to help you prepare with updating your records.
-This worksheet will go over all of the questions that you will be asked, accompanied with comments, helpful tips and examples.
+If your information is out of date, please let us know by filling out this form, and a 211 Manitoba staff person will send you a link to your organization’s record.
+We’ve created a worksheet to help you with the process of updating your records.
+This worksheet provides information about all the questions on the form, as well as helpful tips, comments and examples.

 How can I add a new organization?

-If you would like your organization, or one you know of, to be listed in the 211 Manitoba database, please fill out this form.
+Please fill out this form if you would like your organization or one you know of to be listed in the 211 Manitoba database.

 How can I best ensure that my organization and its services are represented correctly?